DNSlabCCTV/Kerberos.IO/README.md

 ![Capture](SampleImage/Demo_image.jpg)

-## Chart
+## Chart_Dashboard

-Using Canvas.JS, Chart JS to make this chart below
+Using CanvasJS, ChartJS, HeatmapJS to make this chart and image below

-The data to make this chart can get by kerveros API
+The data to make this can get by kerveros API

 ### Days